Cheap Hotels in London

 Hotels & B&Bs in the UK and Europe

 If money is not so tight and you would rather stay somewhere with a little bit more luxury, then a hotel may be ideal for you.
 Hotels vary hugely in cost and quality, so it can be hard to decide on what suits you best.
-Luckily, there are a number of places online where you can compare the best hotel in UK and European cities.
+Luckily, there are a number of places online where you can compare the best hotel in UK and European cities and you can find all you need here and European cities.
 Even in the capital, if you look hard enough you can find some good quality cheap hotels in London.

 There are literally hundreds of hotels in most British cities, ranging from absolute luxury, to far more basic rooms.
 Obviously the quality affects the price, though the sheer number of options means you should be able to find a good compromise.
 Hotels are ideal places for weekend breaks abroad, or for your parents to stay in if they are coming to visit and you don't have space.